In this section

 Department of Education & Early Childhood Development (DEET)

-offered each year to for nurses to undertake a single subject.
+and Wellbeing.
+Additionally available are five Single Subject Grants for school nurses to undertake a single subject.

 For the Oncology stream, scholarships are